International Atomic Time, Universal Time: What is it?

 UTC time, International Atomic Time or Universal Time, you don't know what the difference is?
 Don't worry, we will enlighten you on their role and the characteristics of each.

 UTC time, atomic time and universal time

-UTC time is the world reference time.
-It is determined among other things thanks to some 500 atomic clocks placed in 70 laboratories around the world.
-UTC replaced the time given by the greenwich meridian in 1982, but UTC + 0 is still the time in the greenwich time zone.
-The time within each time zone is therefore defined in relation to UTC time.
-UTC time is actually a clever mix of International Atomic Time (TAI) and Universal Time (UTC).
+UTC time is the world reference time and stands for "Coordinated Universal Time.
+It is therefore a time scale and it is determined among others thanks to some 500 atomic clocks located in 70 laboratories in the world.
+UTC time was adopted in 1972 to define international civil time in a uniform way.
+UTC time replaced the time given by the greenwich meridian in 1982 but UTC + 0 still corresponds to the time on the greenwich time zone.
+The time in each time zone is therefore defined in relation to UTC.
+UTC time is actually a mixture of International Atomic Time (TAI) and Universal Time (UT).

 UTC has the stability and accuracy of TAI to within a whole number of seconds, which allows it to be close to UTC.
 The deviation is fixed to within 0.9 seconds.
 To achieve this precarious balance, UTC has a whole atomic second, also called a leap second, added or subtracted at the end of June or December.
 Prior to the adoption of UTC, GMT or "Greenwich Mean Time" was used, which is the mean solar time at the meridian of origin of longitudes.
 This meridian crosses the Royal Observatory of Greenwich near London.